|

 Photograph Collection, 1853-1912

-26 b&w copy prints
+26 B/W copy prints

 SWCPC 424 E1-E2

-Collection contains images of Fort McKavett and military personnel who
+of Fort McKavett and military personnel who served there in the mid-nineteenth

-Captain Henry McKavett who fell in battle at Monterrey during the Mexican War, the fort
+battle at Monterrey during the Mexican War.
+The fort was abandoned by Federal

-was abandoned by Federal troops in 1859, reoccupied in 1868, and abandoned for good in
+troops in 1859, reoccupied in 1868, and abandoned for good in 1883.
+The remnants

-were copied from the Library of Congress, National Archives, and other repositories
+from the Library of Congress, National Archives, and other repositories

 Fort Phantom Hill, Texas

-Photograph collection, 1968
+Photograph Collection, 1968

 6 photos

-SWCPC 9 (B), E11
+SWCPC 9 (B) E11

-Consists of photographs of the remains of a few stone buildings at Fort
+the remains of a few stone buildings at Fort Phantom Hill, Texas (1968).

-Five companies of the 5th U. S. Infantry established Fort Phantom Hill in 1851 in what is
+Five companies of the 5th U.S. Infantry established Fort Phantom Hill in 1851 in

-increasing population of Texas; however, its location on the Clear Fork of the Brazos
+defense for the increasing population of Texas; however, its location on the

-River failed to provide a good supply of water.
-This, combined with a lack of timber,
+Clear Fork of the Brazos River failed to provide a good supply of water.
+This,

-caused the army to abandon this post in 1854.
-Most of the fort mysteriously burned a short
+Most of the fort mysteriously burned a short time later, leaving only the

-time later leaving only the remains of a few stone buildings.
+remains of a few stone buildings.

 Fort Stockton, Texas

-Photograph collection, 1880-1970
+Photograph Collection, 1880-1970

 208 copy prints, 211 copy negatives